Program Advisors: Dr. Will Beachey (Department Chair), Jessica Arndt, Christine Sperle

 This option allows students to take all courses required for admission to most medical schools while completing requirements for the B.S.R.T. degree.
 After completing the degree, graduates may, at their option, apply for admission to medical school; if accepted, they may decide to work as a respiratory therapist before and during medical school.
 Regardless of medical school admission status, graduates have a marketable professional credential in healthcare.

-To qualify for admission consideration, students must complete all math/science pre-professional requirements with a minimum grade of "C" in each course and an overall math/science grade point average of 2.5 or higher.
-In addition, the overall University grade point average must be a minimum of 2.5.
+To qualify for admission consideration, students must complete all pre-professional requirements with a minimum grade of "C" in each course and an overall grade point average of 2.5 or higher.
 Students who successfully complete these pre-professional requirements are eligible to apply for admission to the professional Respiratory Therapy Program.
 Completion of pre-professional requirements does not guarantee admission to the professional program; separate application must be made to the Respiratory Therapy Department.
 Personal interviews, academic performance, and letters of reference are used in the admission process.
-For equally qualified appliants, admission preference will be given to eligible students completing their pre-professional work at University of Mary.
 The professional program application deadline is February 15 of the sophomore year for admission to the fall semester of the same year.
-Prospective applicants should make an appointment with the Respiratory therapy department chair (701-530-7757; email@example.com) to tour the St. Alexius Medical Center and to arrange for a job shadow experience to learn more about the responsibilities and duties of respiratory therapists.
-Application forms can be accessed online under the School of Health Sciences, Respiratory Therapy Program from the University of Mary web site.
+Prospective applicants should make an appointment with the Respiratory therapy department chair (701-530-7757; [email protected]) to tour the St. Alexius Medical Center and to arrange for a job shadow experience to learn more about the responsibilities and duties of respiratory therapists.
+Application forms can be accessed from the University's Pre-Respiratory Therapy Advisor.

 If the class number does not reach its maximum capacity by the application deadline, a rolling admissions policy will be followed.
 Students must meet all criteria previously outlined and participate in the formal interview process.
 Rolling admissions are considered until the first day of class in the fall.
 Applicants will be reviewed based on the time of submissions of a completed application.